Matthew Finlayson

 Decomposed Prompting accepted to ICLR.

-Gave a talk at FLaNN on using formal languages to studying instruction learning.
+Spoke at FLaNN on formal languages and instruction learning.

 Two papers accepted to EMNLP.